What to Pack for Seville: A Seasonal Guide

 Spring

-• Sensible, stylish shoes: Walking around Seville in springtime can wear you out as you try to see and do everything the city has to offer!
-And when you factor in the dusty fairgrounds, you’ll definitely want to keep your feet as clean as possible.
+• Sensible, Stylish Shoes: Walking around Seville in springtime can wear you out as you try to see and do everything the city has to offer!
+When you factor in the dusty fairgrounds, you’ll definitely want to keep your feet as clean as possible.
 Go for comfortable yet fashionable shoes that can easily be cleaned, and you’ll fit right in!

 hanging by the river in seville